Menu

 Adolescence is a unique stage of moral development.
 Synaptic pruning peaks during this period, with tens of thousands of neural connections lost per second, meaning that for certain neural pathways, including those involved in moral decision making, adolescence is a one-shot chance of development.
 One approach I’ve taken to better understand this important period is to consider what precedes teen morality in childhood and what follows it in adulthood.

 A typical child’s moral development is a process of categorising behaviours into three primary domains: moral, rule-based and personal.
 Empathy is an important underlying skill for recognising the first category.
-Usually by about 4 years old, children can empathise with others to avoid causing harm and injustice, thus allowing them to deduce the moral relevance of novel situations.
+Usually by about four years old, children can empathise with others to avoid causing harm and injustice, thus allowing them to deduce the moral relevance of novel situations.

 An adult is more likely than a child to consider disrespect for authority as a serious moral violation